Mosaic Age - Art in Light

 • Three-tier floor lamps — stacked glowing globes for a corner statement.

-A great starting point is a versatile piece like the flower swan-neck mosaic lamp for a desk, or browse everything together in the full mosaic lamp collection.
+A great starting point is a versatile piece like the colorful flower swan-neck mosaic lamp for a desk, or browse everything together in the full mosaic lamp collection.

 Orange swan Turkish-style mosaic glass lamp